 It is equally important to have a written policy for hiring contractors and engaging them for work.
 These policies can be helpful if your contractor’s status is called into question by authorities, or if your contractor is unclear about how they are needed to perform.
 Having a policy can also help overcome any potential misunderstanding of their role, where they might have different expectations from working within their own country previously.

 How to Pay an International Contractor

 Every contractor is concerned with timely payment, especially when those are cross-border payments.
-You do have a number of options for paying international contractors, and the choice will depend on convenience vs. the need to verify their work product.
-Third party payment platforms such as Paypal or Transferwise are secure, simple to use and cheaper than a wire transfer, but require having some type of account for both parties.
+You do have several options for paying international contractors, and the choice will depend on convenience vs. the need to verify their work product.
+Third-party payment platforms such as Paypal or Transferwise are secure, simple to use and cheaper than a wire transfer, but require having some type of account for both parties.

 If you are new to working with international contractors, you might consider using an umbrella company to act as an intermediary for payment and verification.
-They can also handle local tax withholding and social contributions, if those are required, and this is a good way to reduce the risks of working with international contractor.
+They can also handle local tax withholding and social contributions.
+This happens if these are required.
+This is a good way to reduce the risks of working with an international contractor.

 What are Common Compliance Issues When Hiring an International Contractor?